 Diabetes & Medication Management

 When managing diabetes, it is important to keep blood glucose levels regulated through lifestyle changes and medications prescribed by a physician.
 It is also important to keep glucose levels within the recommended range.
-Typically, a fasting blood glucose should be between 80-130 mg/dl and below 180 mg/dl two hours after eating.
+Typically, fasting blood glucose should be between 80-130 mg/dl and below 180 mg/dl two hours after eating.
 Food, exercise, and different medications can affect blood glucose.
 As a result, it is important to regularly check blood glucose levels in order to make decisions about food, activity, and medications.
 However, talking with one’s physician can help determine exactly how often to check one’s blood glucose levels.
 Physicians may prescribe oral medications, insulin, and/or other injectable medications to help lower blood glucose levels.
 Poorly managed diabetes can lead to other comorbidities, complications, and death.

 Complications

-While diabetes itself can pose serious health risks, diabetes can also increase a person’s risk for other chronic conditions and comorbidities such as, heart disease, hypertension, stroke, kidney disease, vision problems, neuropathy, amputations, and death.
+While diabetes itself can pose serious health risks, diabetes can also increase a person’s risk for other chronic conditions and comorbidities such as heart disease, hypertension, stroke, kidney disease, vision problems, neuropathy, amputations, and death.

 Feet & Wound Care